Elico-Corp/odoo-addons/project_timesheet_task_id/README.rst

 This module is maintained by Elico Corporation.

-Elico Corp is an innovative actor in China, Hong-Kong and Singapore servicing well known international companies and as well as local mid-sized businesses.
-Since 2010, our seasoned Sino-European consultants have been providing full range Odoo services:

-* Business consultancy for Gap analysis, BPM, operational work-flows review.
-* Ready-to-use ERP packages aimed at starting businesses.
-* Odoo implementation for manufacturing, international trading, service industry and e-commerce.
-* Connectors and integration with 3rd party software (Magento, Taobao, Coswin, Joomla, Prestashop, Tradevine etc...).
-* Odoo Support services such as developments, training, maintenance and hosting.
+Elico Corporation offers consulting services to implement open source management software in SMEs, with a strong involvement in quality of service.

-Our headquarters are located in Shanghai with branch in Singapore servicing customers from all over Asia Pacific.
+Our headquarters are located in Shanghai and Singapore servicing customers from Greater China and Asia Pacific.

 Contact information: `Sales <contact@elico-corp.com>`__